OleHolmNielsen/ITwiki/docs/ZFS_filesystems.rst

 Exporting and importing ZFS pools between systems
 =====================================================

-A ZFS_ storage pools can be explicitly exported to indicate that they are ready to be migrated.
+A ZFS_ storage pool (see zpool_concepts_) can be explicitly exported to indicate that it is ready to be migrated to another system.
-See also zpool_concepts_.

 Use zpool_export_ to export a pool so that it can be moved between systems::